PhoenixSys/ManjaroPreparer/README.md

 Yazdan konsole profile with powerline fonts and atom one dark theme!

 **Note** : Set `Yazdan` profile after run `konsole.sh` !

+# latte-dock.sh
+after install latte dock, config your latte profile with some lunchers.

+**Run and Enjoy!**